 Interest rate hedging arrangements may expose us to certain risks.
 Although we will try to minimize these risks, interest rate movements during the terms of interest rate hedging agreements may result in a gain or loss on our investment in the hedging arrangement.
 Developing an effective strategy is complex and no strategy can completely insulate us from risks associated with interest rate fluctuations.
-There can be no assurance that our hedging activities will have the desired beneficial impact on our results of operations or financial condition.
-Such hedging agreements may involve certain costs, such as transaction fees or non-material breakage costs if they are terminated by us.
-In order to minimize counterparty credit risk, our policy is to enter into hedging arrangements only with large creditworthy financial institutions.
+There can be no assurance that our hedging activities will have the desired order to minimize counterparty credit risk, our policy is to enter into hedging arrangements only with large creditworthy financial institutions.